jdtechsol/range-slider-card/README.md

 | `max`       | number | The maximum selectable value |
 | `step`      | number | Increment step for the slider |

+🐞 Bugs
+If the card is not displaying in Home Assistant, please try the following troubleshooting steps:

+Clear your browser cache or the Home Assistant app cache to ensure that the latest resources are loaded.

 ## 🛠️ Contributing